ioai-tech/IO-ULTRA-EMBODIMENT-DATASET-DOC/data_structure.md

 ## End Effector Pose Description

-The `ee_pose.csv` file contains the poses of the left and right end-effectors (center of the back of the left and right hands) in the cam_rgb coordinate system.
+The `XXX_0NN_ee_pose.csv` file (where XXX is the corresponding trajectory folder name) contains the poses of the left and right end effectors (center of the back of the left and right hands) in the cam_rgb coordinate system.
 The columns are as follows:

 - `seq`: Record sequence number
 - `timestamp`: Timestamp (nanoseconds)